List of IP Management and Scanner tools for administrators

 As you can see in the above screenshot, you get NetBIOS information, web server, FTP, and much more.

 Results can be exported in HTML, TXT or XML format.

 You can download a full-features trial for ten days to see if this works for you.

 Advanced IP Scanner

-Advanced IP Scanner is a portable executable, which you can use to access network shares, remote control via RDP, MAC address detection, etc.
+Advanced IP Scanner is a portable executable, that you can use to access network shares, remote control via RDP, MAC address detection, etc.

 IP Range Scanner

-A free software by Lansweeper is capable of scanning your network and provide network-connected device information.
+A free software by Lansweeper is capable of scanning your network and providing network-connected device information.